Play mode for rapid validation

 You have a few options to mock an external system:

-• In Implement mode, hard-code an example payload in the task or event's Example data section in the properties panel.
+- In Implement mode, hard-code an example payload in the task or event's Example data section in the properties panel on the right side of the screen.

 Play automatically uses example data from the BPMN file for many events and task types.
 If you want to use different data, you can override the example data by opening the secondary action menu on an element.
 The new data set will take precedent over the example data from the BPMN file for future Play sessions.